 What I’m explaining here are two ways to require email before the user downloads a PDF (or other asset).
-A while, I began sharing the presentation decks from my digital classes at General Assembly via this website.
+A while back, I began sharing the presentation decks from my digital marketing and Google Analytics classes at General Assembly via this website.
 In each case, I used a different method of “hiding” a PDF file behind the requirement to provide an email address.

 No Developer Required to Require Email